The adventure novel TWO JOURNEYS tells the story of a man who is the sole survivor of a post-apocalyptic event.

-Survival is thus definitely possible, and depending on the character of the castaway, might even be seen as enjoyable by some… one of the reasons why I selected this theme for my novel Two Journeys: how does an individual thrown from modern society, deal with the prospect of being alone…perhaps for the rest of his or her life?
+Survival is possible, and depending on the character of the castaway, might even be seen as enjoyable … one of the reasons why I selected this theme for my novel Two Journeys: how does an individual thrown from modern society, deal with the prospect of being alone…perhaps for the rest of his or her life?

 Learn more about the adventure books by Clemens P. Suter here.